Brand Name: Rocephin

 - Due to Vibrio vulnificus; 1 g IV once/day in combination with doxycycline

-- Continue treatment until further debridement not necessary, clinical improvement observed, and patient is afebrile for 48-72 hours
+- Continue treatment until further debridement is not necessary, the clinical improvement observed, and the patient is afebrile for 48-72 hours

 Severe Acute Bacterial Rhinosinusitis (Off-label)